muhatonjeri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The file hello will be in the working directory
+Write a script that sets the mode of the file hello the same as olleh’s mode.